doublerebel/cloudant-user/README.md

 ## Extra help

+### Users need to change their own password
+On Cloudant, a user without both roles "_reader" and "_writer" will be unable to change their password.
+Therefore, all normal users should be created with these roles.

 ### Futon on Cloudant
 Futon is available for any Cloudant database at https://cloudant.com/futon .
 Login there with your Cloudant account username and password.